-Our business was formed in 1984, taking leftover pulp from the sugar making process and using it to feed cattle.
+Our business was formed in 1984, taking leftover pulp from the sugar-making process and using it to feed cattle.
 Our co-products business has grown since then and we now supply the dairy, beef and pig sectors with a significant quantity of feed originating from brewing, distilling, bio-ethanol and food production.

 We want to leave a legacy for generations to come, and I am proud to play a central role in achieving our vision.
-Our aim is to make the biggest positive difference to the agri-food industry, by inspiring excellence in the way our industry produces food for people and animals.
+Our aim is to make the biggest positive difference in the agri-food industry, by inspiring excellence in the way our industry produces food for people and animals.

 We’ll achieve this by: